tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 ```

 Note that we do not need to provide shape information about the embedding
-computed at the latent node set; this information belongs to the model
+computed at the latent node set, just like we do not provide information about
-specification (specifying a GNN model involves other information that does not
+any other hidden state computed by the model.
+This information belongs to the
-get included in a graph schema).
-In the example setting, we would use the
+GNN model definition.
+In the example setting, we would use the hidden state
-activations computed at this node for classification.
+computed at this node for classification.

 ### Defining Edge Sets (Videos to Channels)